orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 OTB applications are available from QGIS.
-Use them from the processing toolbox, which is accessible with Processing :math:`\rightarrow` Toolbox.
+Use them from the processing toolbox, which is accessible with Processing :math:`\rightarrow` ToolBox.
 Switch to “advanced interface” in the bottom of the application widget and OTB applications will be there.

 .. figure:: Art/QtImages/qgis-otb.png